galiacheng/semantic-kernel-workshop/README.md

 ## Overview

-This repository contains sample applications built with Semantic Kernel that demonstrate AI-powered booking agents.
-The workshop will show you how to migrate these applications to use the modern Microsoft Agent Framework while maintaining the same functionality.
+This repository contains sample applications demonstrating AI-powered booking agents.
+Originally built with Semantic Kernel, these applications have been migrated to use the modern Microsoft Agent Framework while maintaining the same functionality.

 ### Sample Applications